Skip to main content

 Walking Tour of Downtown Grinnell

 Enjoy a walking tour of downtown Grinnell hosted by the Chamber of Commerce.
 Bring your questions and your camera.
-You'll likely see some of your old haunts as well as new businesses and buildings that are part of the thriving culture of Grinnell.
-This will be a walking tour, rain or shine.
+Revisit some of your old haunts and see new businesses and buildings that are part of Grinnell's thriving culture.

-Departs from the Goodnow Hall front portico, 1118 Park St.
+Departs from the Goodnow Hall front portico, 1118 Park Street.

 Tours and Open Houses